top of page

-Each year, humpback whales migrate to Dominican waters, turning Samaná Bay into one of the Caribbean’s most remarkable wildlife experiences.
-Many tours combine whale watching with a visit to Cayo Levantado—often nicknamed “Bacardi Island” because of its association with advertising imagery.
+Each year, humpback whales migrate to Dominican waters, transforming Samaná Bay into one of the Caribbean’s most remarkable wildlife experiences.
+Many tours combine whale watching with a visit to Cayo Levantado—often nicknamed “Bacardi Island” due to its association with advertising imagery.

 When Is Whale Watching Season in the Dominican Republic?

-The Dominican Republic’s whale season is commonly communicated as running between January 15 and March 31 each year, with Samaná Bay as a central viewing area.
+The Dominican Republic’s whale season typically runs between January 15 and March 31 each year.
+Samaná Bay serves as a central viewing area.
 The country’s marine mammal sanctuary system is internationally recognized as critical habitat where whales arrive to mate and calve during the season.

 The Responsible Position: Pro Nature Wonder, Pro Standards

-Whale watching is not automatically “good” or “bad.”
+Whale watching is not inherently “good” or “bad.”
 It becomes positive when it is:

-and executed with respectful vessel behavior around whales.
+• Executed with respectful vessel behavior around whales

 We support whale watching in Samaná—only when it is responsible, authorized, and aligned with clear rules.